nguyenwinle/linux-server-configuration/README.md

   change ubuntu to grader
-2nd way authentication user (key-based authorization) generate key pair on local machine, not server. open new shell (never share private key) ssh-keygen create keygen in folder name as you like.
-I called mine linuxCourse linuxCourse.pub will be placed on server to enable Key based authorization
+2nd way authentication user (key-based authorization) generate key pair on local machine, not server. open new shell in local machine (never share private key) ssh-keygen create keygen in .ssh folder.
+I called mine linux linux.pub will be placed on server to enable Key based authorization

 Installing Public Key (placed in remote server so ssh can use to login) In grader environment